Azure/azure-devtestlab/Artifacts/windows-seleniumgrid-hub/README.md

 ## Inputs

 - Download link for the selenium standalone server .jar file.
-- Optional .json configuration file for the hub.
+- Optional <a href="https://github.com/SeleniumHQ/selenium/wiki/Grid2#configuring-the-hub-by-json">.json configuration file</a> for the hub.

 ## Features